zainabsunny/End-to-End-Machine-Learning-Pipeline-for-Personalized-recommendations-in-Databricks/README.md

 ---

 ## **Product Embedding Output**
-- Each product is represented by a combined embedding derived from its review title and text using the sentence-transformers/all-MiniLM-L6-v2 model.
+- Each product is represented by a combined embedding derived from its review title, text, extracted topics, and sentiment using the sentence-transformers/all-MiniLM-L6-v2 model.
-  - review_product_id: The ID of the product for which embeddings are generated.
+  - review_product_id: The ID of the product for which embeddings are generated
   - review_title_embedding: The 384-dimensional numerical vector representing the semantic meaning of the product's review title.
   - review_text_embedding: The 384-dimensional numerical vector representing the semantic meaning of the product's review text.
+  - topic_embedding: The 384-dimensional vector representing extracted topics from reviews.
+  - sentiment_embedding: The 384-dimensional vector representing the sentiment analysis of the reviews.
-  - combined_embedding: The averaged 384-dimensional vector combining the title and text embeddings, representing a holistic view of the product.
+  - combined_embedding: The averaged 384-dimensional vector combining title and text embeddings, representing a holistic view of the product.
-  - aggregated_embedding: The mean-pooled 384-dimensional vector that consolidates embeddings from multiple reviews into a single, unified representation for each product.
+  - final_embedding: A unified 384-dimensional vector combining review, topic, and sentiment embeddings, representing a complete semantic understanding of the product.
 - Outputs include:
-  - Semantic representations (embeddings) for each product's title and text.
+  - Semantic representations (embeddings) for each product's title, text, topics, and sentiment.
-  - Combined embeddings that encapsulate both title and text semantics for deeper product understanding.
+  - Combined embeddings that encapsulate review title and text semantics for deeper product understanding.
-  - Product-level embeddings computed by aggregating (mean pooling) the combined embeddings across all reviews for a product.
+  - Final product-level embeddings computed by aggregating (mean pooling) the combined embeddings across all reviews for a product.
 - Example:
   - For review_product_id 781070:
-    - review_title_embedding: A 384-dimensional vector, e.g., [-0.14797255, -0.31693813, ... , 0.7613837].
+    - review_title_embedding: A 384-dimensional vector, e.g., [-0.14797255, -0 31693813, ... , 0.7613837].
     - review_text_embedding: A 384-dimensional vector, e.g., [0.26907432, -0.32546055, ... , 0.37493005].
+    - topic_embedding: A 384-dimensional vector, e.g., [0.15072455, -0.23781678, ... , 0.49871013].
+    - sentiment_embedding: A 384-dimensional vector, e.g., [-0.12938764, 0.26547293, ... , 0.37951243].
     - combined_embedding: A 384-dimensional vector combining title and text embeddings, e.g., [0.06055088, -0.32119934, ... , 0.56815687].
-    - aggregated_embedding: A unified 384-dimensional vector representing the product, e.g., [0.10503072, -0.31056788, ..., 0.59124565].
+    - final_embedding: A unified 384-dimensional vector representing the product, e.g., [0.10503072, -0.31056788, ..., 0.59124565].

+## **Product Embedding Model Output**

 ---

 ## Architecture Diagram